Photographic plate: Decline

 The earliest flexible films of the late 1880s were sold for amateur use in medium-format cameras.
 The plastic was not of very high optical quality and tended to curl and otherwise not provide as desirably flat a support surface as a sheet of glass.
 Initially, a transparent plastic base was more expensive to produce than glass.
 Quality was eventually improved, manufacturing costs came down, and most amateurs gladly abandoned plates for films.
-After large-format high quality cut films for professional photographers were introduced in the late 1910s, the use of plates for ordinary photography of any kind became increasingly rare.
+After large-format high-quality cut films for professional photographers were introduced in the late 1910s, the use of plates for ordinary photography of any kind became increasingly rare.

 The persistent use of plates in astronomical and other scientific applications started to decline in the early 1980s as they were gradually replaced by charge-coupled devices (CCDs), which also provide outstanding dimensional stability.
 CCD cameras have several advantages over glass plates, including high efficiency, linear light response, and simplified image acquisition and processing.
 However, even the largest CCD formats (e.g., 8192 × 8192 pixels) still do not have the detecting area and resolution of most photographic plates, which has forced modern survey cameras to use large CCD arrays to obtain the same coverage.

 The manufacture of photographic plates has been discontinued by Kodak, Agfa and other widely known traditional makers.
 Eastern European sources have subsequently catered to the minimal remaining demand, practically all of it for use in holography, which requires a recording medium with a large surface area and a submicroscopic level of resolution that currently (2014) available electronic image sensors cannot provide.
 In the realm of traditional photography, a small number of historical process enthusiasts make their own wet or dry plates from raw materials and use them in vintage large-format cameras.

-Current production

-The recent renewal of interest in alternative photographic processes has included interest in dry plates.

-Pictoriographica LLCIn December 2017, Pictoriographica LLC, a small business located in the United States, began making dry plates commercially available for sale, giving photographers access to dry plates who lack the equipment or resources to make their own.
-The plates are produced in any size desired by the customer, with several formats in common use in the early 20th century listed as stock items.
-The initial line of plates, called J. Lane Dry Plates, were more sensitive to UV and blue light with a nominal speed of approximately ISO 2.
-They are intended to be similar to dry plates in common use during the early 1880s.
-In May 2019, Pictoriographica began offering a line of Orthochromatic ISO 25 dry plates called J. Lane Speed Plates.
-This product replicates the look of dry plates produced in the late 1890s.

-ZEBRA DRY PLATES D.O.O.